Vegueta-1/PS4-WebKitty-V2-Offline-Jailbreak-Server-ESP32-S3-MON16R8-WROOM-1/README.md

 How to use it:

-- Connect the PS4 to ESP32-S3 Exploit-PS4 →Password is→ password

-- Go to Settings → Network → Set Up Internet Connection → Use Wi-Fi → Manual if not it will give you a error
+- Go to Settings → Network → Set Up Internet Connection → Use Wi-Fi → Custom if not it will give you an error Connect the PS4 to ESP32-S3 Exploit-PS4 →Password is→ password→ IP Adress Settings- Automatic→ DHCP Host Name- Do Not Specify→ DNS Settings- Automatic→ MTU Settings- Automatic→ Proxy Server- Do Not Use.

-- Select ESP32-S3 Exploit-PS4

 -Test Connection

 - Do not open the Internet Browser.

-- Go to Settings → User’s Guide / Helpful Info → User Guide
+- Go to Settings → User's Guide / Helpful Info → User Guide

 WebKitty